-Unfortunately, children are involved in a majority of bicycle accidents with automobiles.
-When it comes to children on bicycles, drivers are obligated to exercise an increased duty of care.
-While always required to exercise reasonable care regarding others on the road, the amount of care drivers must reasonably show increases when children, particularly young children, are involved.
+Children can be involved in bicycle accidents with other vehicles.
+When it comes to children on bicycles, drivers have to exercise increased care.
+Drivers are always required to exercise reasonable caution regarding others on the road.
+However, the amount of care drivers must reasonably show increases when children, particularly young children, are involved.
 Likewise, children are held to a lower standard in terms of the carefulness they can be expected to show while riding bicycles.

 Drivers' Increased Duty of Care around Children

-If a driver knows or reasonably should expect that children may be present, the driver must show increased care (sometimes called "unusual care").
-If a driver sees children, or drives through a place often frequented by children, the driver must pay closer attention and be prepared to stop or turn suddenly if need be.
+If a driver knows or reasonably should expect that children may be present, the driver must show increased care, sometimes called "unusual care."
+If a driver sees children on bikes or drives through a place often frequented by children, the driver must pay closer attention and be prepared to stop or turn suddenly.
 Drivers must be on increased lookout when driving in or around schools, parks, school bus stops, residential neighborhoods, trailer parks, and other places where children can be expected.

 This doesn't mean that drivers are presumed negligent any time they collide with a child on a bike.
-In cases where the driver showed all the precaution which can be expected, but still could not avoid the accident, the driver has satisfied the increased duty of care and shouldn't be found negligent.
+In cases where the driver showed all the precaution which can be expected but still could not avoid the accident, the driver may have satisfied the increased duty of care and should not be found negligent.

 Children and Contributory Negligence in Bicycle Accidents

-As in many types of injury cases, defendants in bicycle accident lawsuits often claim that the bicyclist's negligence (specifically, contributory or comparative negligence) caused or contributed to the accident.
+Defendants in bicycle accident lawsuits often claim that the bicyclist's negligence specifically, contributory or comparative negligence, caused the accident.
 However, just as drivers are held to a higher standard when children are present, children on bicycles are often held to a lower standard.

 State laws vary widely on whether and when children may be held responsible for contributing to the cause of accidents.
 Under the "tender years" doctrine, most jurisdictions hold that very young children (up to age 4 in many places) are incapable of contributory negligence because they are incapable of exercising care for their own safety or that of others.
 This applies to child bicycle accident cases, meaning that a driver found negligent may not argue that contributory negligence by such a young child caused the accident.

 Between the "tender years" and early teenage years (often from 4 to 14 years old), many states apply a presumption that the child is incapable of contributory negligence.
-A defendant can rebut this assumption, but must prove that under the circumstances in question, the child was capable of exercising care for his or her own safety.
+Even where a child is capable of negligence, the court may apply a standard of conduct of that which is reasonable to expect of children of like age, intelligence, and experience.

 An Attorney Can Help Determine Liability in a Bicycle Accident Claim

-A biking accident involving a child can be the most serious.
-As a parent, you're likely angry, scared, and curious about the law and your child's legal rights.
-If your child is hit by a car, after being treated by healthcare professionals, it may be in your best interests to contact an experienced injury law attorney in your area.
+A biking accident involving a child can be very serious.
+As a parent, you may be worried about your child's safety and want to know your legal options.
+If your child is hit by a car while riding a bike, it may be in your best interests to contact an experienced injury law attorney in your area.